 Rule number 1.
 You must stay true to the spirit of the story.

 Rule number 2.
 You must stay true to medium to which the story is being adapted.

 I didn’t want to ever approach Lovecraft’s work and just copy and paste his prose into my book and not leave out a single word.
 There’s little point doing that.
 That’s not an adaptation.
 That’s a transcription.
 You don’t watch a movie adaptation and have a narrator droning on for eight hours as you try to watch a film.
 So that’s rule number two and that dictates that a lot of that lengthy prose has to go.
 With a visual medium like comics, much like the movies, you’re going to be showing not telling.
 There’s going to be a great deal of visual exposition because that’s true to the medium, otherwise people might as well just read the original book.
 An adaptation is a different experience.

 I think there’s sometimes the perception that an adaptation, be it film or comics, is almost like the CliffNotes for a book you can’t be bothered reading.
 A short cut if you like.
 And they really shouldn’t be that.
 There should be a value to reading an adaptation and reading the original, just as there would be a value to seeing a film adaptation.
 My adaptations have to work as books in their own right and hopefully they do just that.

-Atmosphere is critical for this type of story and Culbard achieves it with every page.
+The atmosphere is critical for this type of story and Culbard achieves it with every page.
 Colour plays a major role throughout but shadow and the absence of light are strong and heavily contribute.
-The last quarter of the book take place in the dark with only a flashlight and the stars to guide Peaslee.
+The last quarter of the book takes place in the dark with only a flashlight and the stars to guide Peaslee.
 It’s gripping, tense and thoroughly enjoyable.

 Originally published at Comic Book Daily.